Evoland

 Evoland is a 2013 role-playing video game developed and published by Shiro Games.
-Evoland was first released for Microsoft Windows and OS X in April 2013, Android and iOS in February 2015 and Linux in March 2015.
+Evoland was released for Microsoft Windows and OS X in April 2013, Android and iOS in February 2015 and Linux in March 2015.

-The design retraces the history of video games.
 Inspired by The Legend of Zelda, Diablo and Final Fantasy gameplay, the game has many references to movies and video game history.
-As the player progresses, they unlock new technologies and graphical upgrades that nod towards different eras of the video game industry.
+As the player progresses, they unlock technologies and graphical upgrades that nod towards different eras of the video game industry.

 A sequel, Evoland 2, was announced at the end of 2014 and was released August 25, 2015.
 The two games were packaged together as Evoland: Legendary Edition and released for home consoles in February 2019.

 Gameplay

 Evoland is based on the concept of tracing the evolution of video games.
 When the game begins, there are only four colors, simple pixelated graphics, and a 2D character.
-Through the adventure, the player gradually unlocks new graphics, new technologies and new gameplay until reaching the HD age and a three-dimensional world.
-This evolution in-game of video game history is punctuated by many references to classic role-playing games and movies.
+Through the adventure, the player gradually unlocks graphics, technologies and gameplay until reaching the HD age and a three-dimensional world.
+This evolution in-game of video game history is punctuated by many references to classic role-playing video games and movies.

-The game alternates between action RPG phases similar to The Legend of Zelda and Active-Time Battles like those seen in Final Fantasy.
-The character moves in a world made up of dungeons, caverns, forests and villages full of NPCs.
+The game alternates between action role-playing game-like phases similar to The Legend of Zelda and Active Time Battles like those seen in Final Fantasy.
+The character moves in a world made up of dungeons, caverns, forests and villages with non-player characters.
 Players collect the in-game currency Glis after each battle, which can be spent in towns to purchase additional items and upgrades, many of which must be obtained to finish the game.
 In addition to completing the story mode, players can also attempt to find hidden stars and cards that are scattered around the game world, the latter of which can be used in a collectible card game based on "Triple Triad" from Final Fantasy VIII.

 Development

 Originally, Evoland was a video game created by Nicolas Cannasse during the 24th Ludum Dare, an "accelerated video game competition".
 Participants have 48 hours to create a video game respecting a given theme.
 The 24th Ludum Dare theme was "Evolution".
 Nicolas Cannasse proposed Evoland in about 30 hours and won first place out of 1400 participants.
-The concept he proposed can be defined as a game which changes as the player follows the history of RPGs.

 The player feedback was very encouraging.
 Evoland Classic quickly reached over 300,000 players within a couple of months, and is still playable on the Evoland Website for free.
 Also, as common in Ludum Dare, the Haxe source code was made available, in this case on GitHub.

 Given the success of Evoland Classic, Shiro Games decided to create a new version of the game with new bosses and monsters, new play styles, full environment 3D and an extended play-time.